KTH-SML/level_set_toolchain/README.md

 The API documentation of the Python wrapper can be found [here](https://kth-sml.github.io/level_set_toolchain/).

-_Note: For all set retrieval methods it is possible to specify the `convexified=True` argument to receive only the vertices of the level sets convex hull for convenient visualisation of the corresponding sets._

 You can find some basic examples of how to use the `pylevel` package under `./scripts`.
 This includes access of reachable sets at a specified time or for example the usage of the import and export feature avoiding repeated initialisation.